Valyria-Studios/ellis_app/App/HMIS/HMISINTEGRATION.md

 3. Emergency Shelter – Entry Exit
 4. Emergency Shelter – Night-by-Night
 5. Homelessness Prevention
-6. Other
+6. Other \*
 7. PH – Housing Only
-8. PH – Housing with Services (no disability required for entry)
+8. PH – Housing with Services (no disability required for entry) \*
 9. PH – Permanent Supportive Housing (disability required for entry)
 10. PH – Rapid Re-Housing
-11. RETIRED
+11. RETIRED \*
 12. Safe Haven
 13. Services Only
 14. Street Outreach
 15. Transitional Housing

+- Permanent Supportive Housing
+- Determination based on funding opportunity
+- Emergency Shelter Entry Exit
+- Emergency Shelter Night-by-night

+Based off the [Project Setup Tool](https://www.hudexchange.info/programs/hmis/hmis-project-set-up-tool/ "HMIS Project Setup Tool") the values that have " \* " are not in the project types after selecting a program.
+The list of 4 are additional project types that are mentioned within the setup tool, but are not mentioned within any of the HMIS documentation.

 ---